josephmontes/VAA/README.md

     - Miguel Cabrera: 0.394
     - Josh Bell: 0.422
     - Kolten Wong: 0.393
-    - Jorge Polance: 0.447
+    - Jorge Polanco: 0.447
     - Randy Arozarena: 0.426
-  - Of the other 5 batters thar are 'below average', 4 of them have an xwOBA above average (xwOBA in parantheses)
+  - Of the other 5 batters that are 'below average', 4 of them have an xwOBA above average (xwOBA in parentheses)
     - Ty France: 0.331 (.356)
     - Matt Chapman: 0.335 (.365)
     - Eugenio Suarez: 0.347 (.409)